eagles-project/mam4xx/.github/pnnl-ci/README.md

 ### `rebuild-haero.sh`
 Used to re-configure HAERO in project share, along with configuring permissions so other users can configure with shared installation.

-Since we are installing in GitLab pipelines, this script uses the variable `CI_HTTPS_INSTALL` in order to force the `build-haero.sh` script to clone submodules using HTTPS instead of SSH.
+Since we are installing in GitLab pipelines, we are unable to clone with SSH.
+This requirement resulted in a separate script for CI, where HTTPS is used for submodules instead of SSH.

 It does this by manually find and replacing the `.gitmodules` files in each repository where relevant with `https://.../` instead of `git@...:`.